 Holmes, J. (2011) Book review.
 British Journal of Psychiatry, 198:79

-Beyond Psychiatric Diagnosis: Lucy will write about ongoing work to replace psychiatric diagnosis with a formulation-based approach whichexplores personal meaning within relational and social contexts.
-She will also reflect on the challenges of working within biomedically-based services.
+Beyond Psychiatric Diagnosis: Lucy writes about replacing psychiatric diagnosis with a formulation-based approach that explores personal meaning within relational and social contexts, and she reflects on the challenges of working within biomedically-based services.
+See her book: ‘A Straight Talking Guide to Psychiatric Diagnosis,’